akhilesharora/turnaround-collector/README.md

 ### Components

 1. **Camera Service**
    - Generates mock JPEG images
    - Endpoint: `/snap.jpg`
    - Simulates multiple camera sources

 2. **Target Service**
    - Receives and processes images
    - Endpoint: `POST /image`
    - Logs image processing details

 3. **Collector Service**
    - Polls cameras at configured intervals
    - Sends images to target service

 ### Workflow

 1. Collector starts and configures camera polling
 2. For each camera:
    - Fetch image from camera
    - Send image to target service
    - Log success or failure
 3. Continue polling until context is canceled

+## Assumptions

+- Camera Homogeneity: Assuming all cameras work the same way.
+Real-world, they might be different.
+- Processing Speed: The target server is assumed to process images quickly.
+Eventually a queue system might be necessary to handle backpressure.
+- Statelessness: The design is stateless now, but real use would need tracking processed images.
+- Security: This implementation doesn't have any authentication or encryption.
+- Image Size: The implementation assumes that images are of a reasonable size, huge images might need special handling.

 ## Error Handling

 - Individual camera failures do not stop the entire system
 - Errors are logged but do not interrupt other camera polling

+## Improvements

+- Retries and Circuit Breakers: This would make the system more reliable if things go wrong for a bit.
+- Persistent Storage : Saving processed images or info could unlock new uses.
+- Security: Authentication and encryption between services is key for real use.
+- Tracing: Distributed tracing would make debugging and performance analysis easier.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.